stanimirovv/SPS/README.md

 <h3>About</h3>
 <p>
 This will be a software which will be used to create Interactive HTML5 presentations.
-I started this as practice, but it started to grow in size and my plans for the project started to grow, so <b>after losing a copy of the project</b> which set me back 2 weeks of development I decided that I must make a repository.
+I started this as practice, but it started to grow in size and so did my plans for the project, so <b>after losing a copy of the project</b> which set me back 2 weeks of development I decided that I must make a repository.
 </p>